T-shirt evokes late actor Heath Ledger as laidback skateboarder

 “He actually had his own shirt line so I am sure he would be psyched to have a pic of him on a great day skateboarding, remembering who he was,” Watts added.

-Proceeds from sales of the shirt, which goes for A$105 ($110), will benefit Heath Ledger’s favorite charities, including a scholarship fund in his name. ($1 = 0.9580 Australian dollars)
+Proceeds from sales of the shirt, which goes for A$105 ($110), will benefit Heath Ledger’s favourite charities, including a scholarship fund in his name. ($1 = 0.9580 Australian dollars) (Reporting By Thuy Ong, editing by Elaine Lies)